Dahimi/OllamaForge/README.md

 ```

 ## **Available Tasks**
-Each task in Nexus LLM Hub is self-contained with its own:
+Each task in OllamaForge is self-contained with its own:
 - Model definition (Modelfile)
 - Benchmark dataset
 - Evaluation metrics